FernandoFalcone-dev/DatingApp/README.md

 # Dating App Project

 Welcome to the Dating App project repository!
-This application is a full-stack dating app developed using the latest technologies and frameworks, including .NET 7, ASP.NET Core, Entity Framework, Angular 14, Bootstrap 5, and SQLite.
+This application is a comprehensive dating platform developed based on the insights from Neil Cummings' Udemy course.
+It offers a hands-on learning experience for building a modern and responsive dating application, incorporating a sophisticated tech stack.

 ## Table of Contents